 Written Representations

-56. The practitioner shall request written representations from a person(s) within the entity with appropriate responsibilities for and knowledge of the matters concerned: (Ref: Para.
-A112)
+58. The practitioner shall request written representations from a person(s) within the entity with appropriate responsibilities for, and knowledge of, the matters concerned: (Ref: Para.
+A116)

-(a) That they have fulfilled their responsibility for the preparation of the GHG statement in accordance with the applicable criteria, as set out in the terms of the engagement;
+(a) That they have fulfilled their responsibility for the preparation of the GHG statement, including comparative information where appropriate, in accordance with the applicable criteria, as set out in the terms of the engagement;

 (b) That they have provided the practitioner with all relevant information and access as agreed in the terms of the engagement and reflected all relevant matters in the GHG statement;

 (c) Whether they believe the effects of uncorrected misstatements are immaterial, individually and in the aggregate, to the GHG statement.
-A summary of such items shall be included in or attached to the written representation;
+A summary of such items shall be included in, or attached to, the written representation;

 (d) Whether they believe that significant assumptions used in making estimates are reasonable;